Italian Pasta Brands: 25 Quality Picks for Pasta Lovers

 Founded in 1912, La Molisana has become a famous Italian pasta brand in the USA.
 Made from 100% Italian durum wheat flour, their products boast high protein values and nutrient-rich composition.

-La Molisana’s pasta dough is highly regarded by Italian chefs and has earned the Leonardo Quality Italy award for its excellence.
+Famous Italian chefs highly regard La Molisana’s pasta dough, which has earned the Leonardo Quality Italy award for excellence.

 With a focus on customer satisfaction, La Molisana’s elegant, simple packaging showcases the shape and color of the pasta.
-Among their many shapes, their spaghetti, penne rigate, and fusilli are highly sought after.
+Spaghetti, penne rigate, and fusilli are among their many shapes, and they are highly sought after.

-Pasta La Molisana’s dedication to quality has made them a favorite among pasta lovers worldwide.
+Pasta La Molisana’s dedication to quality has made it a favorite among pasta lovers worldwide.

 5. Rummo: A Legacy of Quality